Skip to main content

 If you named your custom attribute differently, update the Value expression accordingly (e.g., user.yourAttributeName).

-Step 6: Configure Groups for Team Synchronization
+Step 5: Configure Groups

-Create Groups
+Create Groups in Okta

 1. Navigate to DirectoryGroups